Nuand/bladeRF/fx3_firmware/README.md

   - RF Link with the LMS6002D
   - Control Interface

-The FPGA loder is responsible for loading, or reloading, the FPGA over the USB link.
+The FPGA loader is responsible for loading, or reloading, the FPGA over the USB link.

 The RF link ushers the baseband IQ samples between the FPGA and the host over the USB link.